-E. Modification of Type 1 Wetlands.
-No land surface modification shall occur and no improvement shall be located in a Type 1 wetland, except as provided in this Section.
+Modification of Type 1 Wetlands - No land surface modification shall occur and no improvement shall be located in a Type 1 wetland, except as provided in this Section subsection.
 Furthermore, all modifications of a Type 1 Wetland shall be consistent with Kirkland's Streams, Wetlands and Wildlife Study (The Watershed Company, 1998) and the Kirkland Sensitive Areas Regulatory Recommendations Report (Adolfson Associates, Inc., 1998).

-An applicant may request a modification of the requirements of this Section.
-The Hearing Examiner shall review a modification request, and when deemed appropriate, issue a Modification Request Approval under a Process IIA, described in Chapter 150 of the Kirkland Zoning Code.
-As part of the Modification Request, the applicant shall submit a report prepared by a qualified professional approved by the Planning Official, and fund a review of this report by the City's wetland consultant.
-In either event, the report shall contain all information required in Section VII.A.3 as well as an assessment of the habitat, water quality, storm water detention, ground water recharge, shoreline protection, and erosion protection functions of the wetland and its buffer.
-The report shall also assess the effects on those functions of the proposed modification.
+An applicant may request a modification of the requirements of this subsection.
+The Hearing Examiner shall review a modification request, and when deemed appropriate, issue a consider the Modification Request Approval under a pursuant to Process IIA, described in Chapter 150 of the Kirkland Zoning Code.
+As part of the Modification Request, the applicant shall submit a report prepared by a Qualified Professional and fund a review of this report by the City's wetland consultant.
+In either event, t.
+The report shall contain all information specified in Section VII.A.3 90.40.3 as well as an assessment of the habitat, water quality, storm water detention, ground water recharge, shoreline protection, and erosion protection functions of the wetland and its buffer.
+The report shall also assess the effects of the proposed modification on those functions.
 In addition to criteria of Process IIA, the Hearing Examiner shall approve an improvement or land surface modification in a wetland only if:

-- 1. It will not adversely affect water quality; - 2.
-It will not destroy, damage, or disrupt a significant habitat area; - 3.
-It will not have an adverse effect on drainage and/or storm water detention capabilities; - 4.
-It will not lead to unstable earth conditions or create an erosion hazard; - 5.
-It will not be materially detrimental to any other property or the City as a whole; - 6.
-It will result in land surface modification of no more than 5% of the wetland on the subject property; - 7.
-Compensatory mitigation is provided in accordance with the table in Section I below; - 8.
-Fill material does not contain organic or inorganic material that would be detrimental to water quality or fish and wildlife habitat; - 9.
-All exposed areas are stabilized with vegetation normally associated with native wetlands and/or buffers, as appropriate; and - 10.
-There is no practicable or feasible alternative development proposal that results in less impact to the Type 1 wetland and its buffer. - F. Modification of Type 2 Wetlands.
-No land surface modification shall occur and no improvement shall be located in a Type 2 wetland, except as provided in this Section.
+- a.
+It will not adversely affect water quality; - b.
+It will not destroy, damage, or disrupt a significant habitat-area adversely affect fish, wildlife, or their habitat; - c.
+It will not have an adverse effect on drainage and/or storm water detention capabilities; - d.
+It will not lead to unstable earth conditions or create an erosion hazard or contribute to scouring actions; - e.
+It will not be materially detrimental to any other property or the City as a whole; - f.
+It will result in land surface modification of no more than 5% of the wetland on the subject property; - g.
+Compensatory mitigation is provided in accordance with the table in Subsection 4 below;

+- h.
+Fill material does not contain organic or inorganic material that would be detrimental to water quality or fish and wildlife habitat; - i.
+All exposed areas are stabilized with vegetation normally associated with native wetlands and/or buffers, as appropriate; and - j.
+There is no practicable or feasible alternative development proposal that results in less impact to the Type 1 wetland and its buffer. - Modification of Type 2 Wetlands No land surface modification shall occur and no improvement shall be located in a Type 2 wetland, except as provided in this Section subsection.

-An applicant may request a modification of the requirements of this Section.
-The Hearing Examiner shall review a modification request, and when deemed appropriate, issue a Modification Request Approval under Process IIA, described in Chapter 150 of the Kirkland Zoning Code.
+An applicant may request a modification of the requirements of this Section subsection.
+The Hearing Examiner shall consider the review a modification request, and when deemed-appropriate, issue a Modification Request Approval under pursuant to Process IIA, described in Chapter 150 of the Kirkland Zoning Code.
 The requirements for requesting such a modification are identical to those listed above for a Type 1 wetland with the following exceptions:

-- 1. In Primary Basins, the modification shall not affect more than 10% of the wetland on the subject property; and - 2.
-In Secondary Basins, the modification shall not affect more than 25% of the wetland on the subject property. - G. Modification of Type 3 Wetlands.
-No land surface modification shall occur and no improvement may be located in a Type 3 wetland, except as provided in this Section.
+- a.
+In Primary Basins, the modification shall not affect more than 10% of the wetland on the subject property; and - b.
+In Secondary Basins, the modification shall not affect more than 25% of the wetland on the subject property. - Modification of Type 3 Wetlands No land surface modification shall occur and no improvement may be located in a Type 3 wetland, except as provided in this Section subsection.